async-aws/aws/docs/integration/flysystem.md

 # Flysystem integration

+[Flysystem](https://flysystem.thephpleague.com/v2/docs/) is a great abstraction over different types of filesystems.
+Flysystem uses "adapters" internally to communicate with the actual filesystem implementation.
+They have adapters for local disk, FTP, in-memory etc.

-The Flysystem integration supports both Flysystem version 1 and version 2.
+This package is a Flysystem adapter for S3 using AsyncAws.
+The integration supports both Flysystem version 1 and version 2.

 ## Install